 - a) The head coach will be suspended for the minimum of ten (10) games; - b) The team will be fined a sum of Five Hundred Dollars (\$500.00).
 This fine is payable within fifteen (15) days of notification of the fine.
 Failure to submit the fine within the required time frame will result in automatic suspension until the fine is paid; - c) The fine will be remitted to the OWHA; - d) The player will not be eligible to sign with the team with which she had illegal tryouts.
-Teams with valid reasons to invite players to tryouts can approach team officials of her current team to request permission. - (C) "Tampering Report" forms will be directed to the Chair of the Discipline Committee, c/o OWHA Office.
+Teams with valid reasons to invite players to tryouts can approach team officials of her current team to request permission. - (C) "Tampering Report" forms will be directed to OWHA Office.